marcojakob/code.makery.ch/collections/library/javafx-8-tutorial-en-part3.md

 ## React to Table Selections

-Obviousely, we haven't used the right side of our application, yet.
+Obviously, we haven't used the right side of our application, yet.
 The idea is to display the details about a person on the right side when the user selects a person in the table.

 First, let's add a new method inside `PersonOverviewController` that helps us fill the labels with the data from a single `Person`.